agileandy/aider-prompt/README.md

 *   **`.aiderCode.md` (Terms of Reference):**  Defines the system prompt and instructions for the Aider agent.
 This is akin to giving the agent its "role" and expected behavior.
 *   **`.aiderContext.md'  (Aider command file):** A command file for aider to add the create/update the project context files into aider 'working memory'
-*   **`projectOverview.md` (Project Brief & Product Context):**  Outlines the project's purpose, goals, user needs, and high-level requirements.
+*   **`projectOverview.md` :**  Outlines the project's purpose, goals, user needs, and high-level requirements.
-*   **`systemDesign.md` (System Patterns & Tech Context - Architecture):** Describes the system's architecture, design patterns, key technical decisions, and high-level technology choices.
+*   **`systemDesign.md` :** Describes the system's architecture, design patterns, key technical decisions, and high-level technology choices.
-*   **`techEnvironment.md` (Tech Context - Environment & Dependencies):**  Focuses on the development environment, dependencies, setup, and troubleshooting.
+*   **`techEnvironment.md` :**  Focuses on the development environment, dependencies, setup, and troubleshooting.
-*   **`activeDevelopment.md` (Active Context & Progress):** Tracks the current development status, active tasks, recent progress, next steps, and key decisions.
+*   **`activeDevelopment.md` :** Tracks the current development status, active tasks, recent progress, next steps, and key decisions.
 *   **`testingStrategy.md` (Optional):**  Documents the testing approach, test plans, and test results. *(Optional)*

 ## **How to Use Precision Prompting with Aider:**